subsandwich/nessie-golang-sdk/README.md

 	var ApiKey = {YOUR_API_KEY_HERE}
 	````

-2. Import the package you need using the path of its location relative to your class
+2. Import the package you need using the path of its location relative to your file
 	````go
 	import(
     	"./lib/withdrawal"